andrewmcaleavey/ReliableTrendIndex/README.md

 flexibility.
 The current recommendation is to use the simpler model for most applications as it is faster and requires fewer dependencies.
 However, at this time, some complex examples are only available with the original implementation.

-The text below only applies to the {`metafor`}
-approach.
+The text below only applies to the {`metafor`} approach.

-Note that the definition of the RTI is also more obviously model-sensitive than the RCI, because more data points means more options for models (the RCI is model-dependent as well, but its model makes intuitive sense given a difference score).
+Note that the RTI is potentially more model-sensitive than the RCI, because more data points means more options for models (the RCI is model-dependent as well, but its model makes intuitive sense if only two observations are available).
 Depending on the number of observations, the RTI will be defined differently:

 - **For 2 observations**, the RTI is the same as the RCI.
 To compute a linear regression, the RTI as implemented here treats both